 Year 7 students start at the academy in September, having visited us in the previous summer term to immerse themselves in the life of the Academy.
 They are asked to provide a piece of writing prior to starting to help us understand their literacy needs.
-They will then be tested in the Autumn term, using CATs to help to establish their literacy levels.
-Using this information, English SATs scores, social and SEN data from primary schools they are placed in mixed ability teaching groups for all subjects except maths, where KS2 maths scores are used to place students in groups appropriate to their needs.
+Using a wide range of assessment information, English SATs scores, social and SEN data from primary schools they are placed in mixed ability teaching groups for all subjects except maths, where KS2 maths scores are used to place students in groups appropriate to their needs.

 In Key Stage 4, the core subject areas decide their groups as they are banded together; with pathways followed over a two-year period.

-Progress Mentors provide additional help to SEN students through intervention work in The Stand, an SEND base where extra support is provided.
-In Years 7-9, a few students may be withdrawn for additional literacy tuition, one-to- one and small group work.
+Progress Mentors provide additional help to SEN students through intervention work in The Stand.
+The Stand and SEND base where extra support is provided.
+In Years 7-9, a few students may be withdrawn for additional literacy tuition, one-to-one and small group work.
 Students who use a language other than English may be supported in class or withdrawn for additional support.